 A metal handle makes it easy to carry this beast of a wheel chock, and the laminated rubber will help to stop the chock from slipping and tearing.
-The one of the bunch that will take the biggest beating from the weather without showing it.
+This is one that will take the biggest beating from the weather without showing it.

-Note that this wheel chock does not come in a pair.
+Note that the Vestil LWC-15 does not come in a pair.
 If you buy it, you will get one single wheel chock.
 And remember to check the measurements on these, they’re huge!